r-a-h-u-l2325/social_engineering_report.md/README.md

 4) Tailgating(Piggybacking)
-Tailgating, also known as "piggybacking," is a type of physical security breach in which an unauthorized person gains access to a restricted area by following an authorized individual without consent or proper credentials.
-It is a form of social engineering attack that exploits human behavior, particularly politeness and trust.Unlike cyber attacks that target digital systems, tailgating targets the physical security perimeter of an organization and can lead to theft, espionage, sabotage, or data compromise.
+Tailgating or "piggybacking" is a physical security intrusion where an unprivileged individual enters a secured zone by tracking an authenticated user without their permission or valid credentials.
+It is a social engineering attack that takes advantage of human nature, especially courtesy and trust.Separately from cyber attacks that attack digital systems, tailgating attacks the physical perimeter of an organization's security and can result in theft, espionage, sabotage, or data compromise.

 Working of Tailgating
 1)The attacker monitors the premises to identify routines, access points, and employees.